Dealing with aggressive behaviours

 - It is delivered in different sectors and different levels of organisations

-- Over the years similarities emerged around difficult people
+- Over the years similarities emerged around difficult and aggressive people

 - Please explore this website to find out more about the TUF programme

 John Faisandier has worked as a teacher, pastoral assistant, university chaplain, counsellor, Race Relations mediator, Life Skills tutor, psychodramatist and trainer of counsellors in a residential drug and alcohol treatment facility.
-For the past 14 years he has run his own business TUF: Thriving Under Fire, a training company that assists people to communicate well in a business context.
+Since 1999 he has run his own business TUF: Thriving Under Fire, a training company that assists people to communicate well in a business context and develop resilience.

 As well as these experiences John has Bachelor degrees in Anthropology and Theology, and a Masters in Adult Education (with Distinction).